 It is important that students engage with the spirit of the motion and the side of the debate (for/against) that they have been allocated, rather than trying to interpret the motion narrowly in an attempt to evade difficult issues or avoid arguing the side of the motion they have been given.
 Candidates need to think on their feet and be able to take on board new points put to them by the opponents during the course of a debate.

 Most important is the content of the debate.
-Candidates need to learn to be effective in convincing others of their arguments and this inevitably requires a combination of substance and style if their arguments are to really hit home.
-For example, if the judges and audience struggle to hear what a debater is saying – either because they are speaking softly into their notes or garbling their speech because it is too long – this will inevitably reduce the impact of a debater’s arguments.
+Candidates need to be effective in convincing others of their arguments and this inevitably requires a combination of substance and style if their arguments are to really hit home.
+For example, if the judges and audience struggle to hear what a debater is saying –if they are speaking softly into their notes – this will inevitably reduce the impact of a debater’s arguments.
 Similarly, making eye contact with the judges and the audience helps to keep their attention and therefore improves the likelihood that they will absorb all of a debater’s points.